Minal06/Programming-Theory-Repo/README.md

 I used object pooling for all the obstacles spawning.

-Spawned obstacles are checking their positions and start to move accordingly .
+Spawned obstacles are checking their positions and start to move accordingly.

 All the players options can be setup and adjusted inside Unity editor.

-I was trying to implement all the Object-oriented programming rules in this game, accordingly to my knowledge.
+I was trying to implement all the Object-oriented programming rules in this game, to the best of my knowledge.

 ## Link
 [Space Race clone](https://play.unity.com/mg/other/junior-programmer-last-challenge)